 Both architectures have their fair share of advantages.
 Architecture can be chosen based on business requirements.

 In short, biometrics is revolutionizing the way authentication is achieved, especially in mobile devices.
 It is still in its early stages, but considering the scale of some cyberattacks, ensuring security with biometrics is becoming a top priority.

-Sreeraj P R works as Sr. Software Engineer at V-Soft Labs and has over 6 years of experience in the IT industry.
+Sreeraj P R works as Sr. Software Engineer at V-Soft Digital and has over 6 years of experience in the IT industry.
 He has profound expertise in Mobile Application development for Android and iOS using Xamarin.
-He also has experience into web technologies like ASP.Net.
+He also has experience in web technologies like ASP.Net.